clij/clij2/reference.md

 Parameters (Java):
 ClearCLBuffer arg1, ClearCLBuffer arg2, Integer arg3, Integer arg4

-<a name="medianSliceBySliceBox"></a>
+<a name="medianBox"></a>
-## medianSliceBySliceBox'
+## medianBox'

 Computes the local median of a pixels rectangular neighborhood.
-This is done slice-by-slice in a 3D image stack.
 The rectangle is specified by its half-width and half-height (radius).

 For technical reasons, the area of the rectangle must have less than 1000 pixels.